N700 Series Shinkansen

-The N700 series (N700系, Enu nana-hyaku-kei) is a Japanese Shinkansen high-speed train with tilting capability developed jointly by JR Central and JR West for use on the Tōkaidō and San'yō Shinkansen lines since 2007, and is operated by JR Kyushu on the Kyushu Shinkansen line.
+The N700 series (N700系, Enu nana-hyaku-kei) is a Japanese Shinkansen high-speed train with tilting capability developed jointly by JR Central and JR West for use on the Tōkaidō and San'yō Shinkansen lines.
+Constructed between 2005 and 2020, the type entered revenue service on 1 July 2007, replacing the earlier 300, 500, and 700 series.
+The N700 series is also operated by JR Kyushu on the Kyushu Shinkansen.

-N700 series trains have a maximum speed of 300 km/h, and tilting of up to one degree allows the trains to maintain 270 km/h, even on 2500 m radius curves that previously had a maximum speed of 255 km/h.
-Another feature of the N700 is that it accelerates more quickly than the older 700 series Shinkansen trains, with a maximum acceleration rate of 2.6 km/h/s (0.72 m/s^{2}).
-This enables it to reach 270 km/h in only three minutes.
-Further advancements led to the development of the N700A, an incremental evolution of the N700.
-N700A trains can reach 285 km/h on 3000 m curves, allowing the maximum operating speed on the Tōkaidō Shinkansen to be raised to 285 km/h.
-All N700 series sets have been retrofitted with most of the improvements added to the N700A series, and are now classified as "N700A".
+A total of 172 16-car sets (2,752 cars) and 30 8-car sets (240 cars) were built.
+N700 series trains have a maximum operating speed of 300km/h (190 mph), and their tilting mechanism—up to one degree—allows sustained operation at 270 km/h on 2500 m radius curves, which were previously limited to 255 km/h.
+Compared with the 700 series, the N700 also features faster acceleration, with a maximum rate of 2.6 km/h/s, enabling it to reach 270 km/h in approximately three minutes.

+Further refinements led to the development of the N700A, an incremental evolution that permits operation at 285 km/h on 3000 m radius curves, raising the maximum operating speed on the Tōkaidō Shinkansen to 285 km/h.
+All N700 series sets were subsequently retrofitted with most N700A improvements.

-Because of these improvements, trains can travel between Tokyo and Osaka on a Nozomi run in as little as 2 hours and 22 minutes on the fastest service (8 minutes faster than before).
+These enhancements reduced end-to-end travel times, enabling the fastest Nozomi services between Tokyo and Osaka to complete the journey in as little as 2 hours and 22 minutes.

-A new train, the N700S, entered service in 2020 with plans to eventually replace all N700 series trains.
-The first four sets began operation on 1 July 2020.
+A successor design with additional refinements, the N700S, entered service in 2020 and is planned to gradually replace the N700 series; the first four sets began operation on 1 July 2020.

 Operations

 N700 series trains gradually replaced 300, 500 and 700 series sets on Nozomi services, and by the end of February 2009, the N700 series were responsible for 74 Nozomi services per day.
 All Nozomi through runs (over the full route between Tokyo and Hakata) were scheduled to use the N700 series exclusively by 2009.
 From the start of the revised timetable on 17 March 2012, all regularly scheduled Nozomi services, including runs limited only to the Tokaido Shinkansen, were operated by N700 series sets.

 Since 4 March 2017, the N700 is also used on regularly scheduled Hikari services during the day, as well as all Kodama trains on the Tokaido Shinkansen, since March 2020.

 Since March 2009, the N700 series trains have been equipped with wireless internet available for use between Tokyo and Shin-Osaka.

+Since September 2025, JR West started operation of the modified 8-car N700A sets on the Kodama service on the San'yō Shinkansen between Shin-Osaka and Hakata with a maximum operating speed of 285km/h (177 mph) with other Kodama Trains, the 500 and 700 series and is to be replacing the remaining 500 series sets.